nyftyj/meters-dashboard/README.md

 - A user is be able to sort the table by any column and be able to sort by either ascending or descending order.
 - A user is be able to create new meters (via a modal), and these new meters would appear on the landing page table after successful creation.
 - When a user clicks on a meter row from the landing page table, it redirects them to a meter details page.
-- From the details page, a user should have the ability to edit the meter.
+- From the meter details page, a user should have the ability to edit the meter.

 ## UI Components
 - LandingPage